Clyburn asks 'Who elected them?' when Conyers compared to private sector sex harassment firings - South Carolina Radio Network

-South Carolina’s lone Democratic congressman — and third-ranking Democrat in the House of Representatives– U.S. Rep. Jim Clyburn is getting attention for a comment he made to NBC News in defense of embattled Michigan U.S. Rep. John Conyers.
+South Carolina’s lone Democratic congressman U.S. Rep. Jim Clyburn — and third-ranking Democrat in the House of Representatives — is getting attention for a comment he made to NBC News in defense of embattled Michigan U.S. Rep. John Conyers.

 Clyburn and fellow U.S. Rep. Cedric Richmond were asked in a Capitol hallway about why Conyers is still in office after multiple accusations of sexual harassment and settlements.
 Both Richmond and Clyburn are members of the Congressional Black Caucus with Conyers.